Antisemitism in Chile

 Antisemitism in Chile started in early Chilean history during Spanish colonization and settlement.
-Now on the decline, Antisemitism has resurfaced throughout the country's history to include the 20th century Nazism in Chilean cities with German heritage.
+Now on the decline, antisemitism has resurfaced throughout the country's history to include the 20th-century Nazism of some Chileans with German heritage.
 Chileans today have a positive view of the country's estimated 32,000 Jews or less than 1% of the population.

-History of Judaism in Chile
+Background: Jews in Chile

 Jewish presence in Chile is as old as the history of that country.
 Over time, Chile has received several contingents of Jewish immigrants.
 Currently, the Jewish community in Chile comes mainly from the migrations occurred in the 19th and 20th centuries, mostly of Ashkenazi background.

 Chile is home to the third-largest Jewish community in South America.

 Spanish colonization and settlement

 The first Jews arrived in Chile with the Spanish conquistadors.
 These were Jewish converts to Catholicism because, at the time of the Inquisition, had to hide their Jewish origin living.
 Most of this immigration occurred in the early years of the conquest, fleeing religious persecution in Spain, since in the Americas is not yet the court of the Inquisition installed.
 Diego García de Cáceres, faithful friend and executor of the founder of Santiago, Pedro de Valdivia, was one of them.

 In colonial times, the most prominent Jewish character in Chile was the surgeon Francisco Maldonado da Silva, one of the first directors of the San Juan de Dios Hospital.
 Maldonado da Silva was an Argentine Jew born in San Miguel de Tucumán into a Sephardic family from Portugal.
-He was accused to the Tribunal of the Inquisition by her sisters, devout Christians, from attempting to convert them to Judaism.
-Maldonado declared openly Jew, earning him the conviction to be burned alive in 1639.
+He was accused to the Tribunal of the Inquisition by his sisters, devout Christians, from attempting to convert them to Judaism.
+Maldonado declared openly Jew, causing him the conviction to be burned alive in 1639.
 According to a 2010 book, he was imprisoned because he tried to convert his two sisters, who had converted to Catholicism, and they denounced him.